 - a.
-Cheating is receiving or sending, or attempting to receive or send information, answers, data, etc. not otherwise permitted by the instructor. - Receiving, sharing, or transmitting information before or during an exam to someone who will be or is taking the exam - Looking at another student's test during an exam or allowing another students to look at your exam - Copying from another student's test or homework assignment with or without the other student's permission - Working with another student on a test or an assignment without authorization - Using unauthorized material (texts, calculators, smart phones, paper, websites, notes on computer)to obtain answers or information for a test - Using passwords or electronic signatures of other individuals for any reasons, including to take a test for another person - Sharing answers for an assignment - b.
-Plagiarism is using someone else's work in part or whole and passing it off as the student's own whether intentionally or not intentionally. - Using exact words or phrases without citing the source - Buying a paper from an online source or a person - Using a paper someone else has done either for you specifically or for another class - Without documenting the source, modifying the information or combining the information from more than one source to make it appear original - c.
+Cheating is receiving or sending, or attempting to receive or send information, answers, data, etc. not otherwise permitted by the instructor. - Receiving, sharing, or transmitting information before or during an exam to someone who will be or is taking the exam - Looking at another student's test during an exam or allowing another students to look at your exam - Copying from another student's test or homework assignment with or without the other student's permission - Working with another student on a test or an assignment without authorization - Using unauthorized material (texts, calculators, smart phones, paper, websites, Al language models (i.e. ChatGPT), notes on computer) to obtain answers or information for a test - Using passwords or electronic signatures of other individuals for any reasons, including to take a test for another person - Sharing answers for an assignment - Using AI to impersonate you in a classroom context, such as using the tool to compose discussion board prompts that were assigned to you or to complete group work assigned to you - Using AI to write entire sentences, paragraphs, or papers assigned to you - b.
+Plagiarism is using someone else's work in part or whole and passing it off as the student's own whether intentionally or not intentionally. - Using exact words or phrases without citing the source - Buying a paper from an online source or a person

+- Using a paper someone else has done either for you specifically or for another class - Without documenting the source, modifying the information or combining the information from more than one source to make it appear original - Submitting work generated by an AI tool and passing it off as the student's own. - c.
 Collusion is the unauthorized collaboration with another person in preparing any academic work offered for credit.

-- d.
-Fabrication is falsifying data, research, sources, statistics, as well as information or verification. - Citing a statistic from a source without being sure if the numbers are correct - Combining sources but claiming only one of the sources - Forging of signatures on any form requiring another person's verification - Misrepresenting situations such as - claiming a member was present on a group project when he or she was absent or left early - claiming you handed in work, implying the teacher lost it or the LMS didn't accept it - claiming a family event, illness, emergency or funeral when, in fact, there is none
+This includes downloading course answers and writings uploaded online by previous students and uploading course assignments to websites outside of Blackboard and/or sharing course assignments/answers on external websites for the benefit of others. - d.
+Fabrication is falsifying data, research, sources, statistics, as well as information or verification. - Citing a statistic from a source without being sure if the numbers are correct - Combining sources but claiming only one of the sources - Forging of signatures on any form requiring another person's verification - Misrepresenting situations such as - claiming a member was present on a group project when he or she was absent or left early - claiming you handed in work, implying the teacher lost it or the LMS didn't accept it - claiming a family event, illness, emergency or funeral when, in fact, there is none - submitting all or any part of an assignment statement to an AI online learning platform for iteration or improvement while incorporating any part of the AI generated response.